-AND PROUD TO ANNOUNCE THAT BUSINESS MANAGER LOUIS G. RASETTA IS THE 10TH GENERAL VICE PRESIDENT OF THE INTERNATIONAL UNION OF OPERATING ENGINEERS
+WE ARE HONORED AND PROUD TO ANNOUNCE THAT BUSINESS MANAGER LOUIS G. RASETTA IS THE 10TH GENERAL VICE PRESIDENT OF THE INTERNATIONAL UNION OF OPERATING ENGINEERS

 Operating Engineers possess a diverse set of skills.
 The most visible of our members are found in the operation and maintenance of heavy construction equipment such as cranes, front-end loaders, excavators, backhoes, and forklifts.
 Less obvious, but no less important, are our members who work in site survey, and another large group working in quarries and equipment houses.